Contains spoilers for the novel.

 The other issue I need to address is the lack of explanation in regards to the fantasy elements in the novel.
 Cat’s abilities and nature are only somewhat explored as they are compensated for sexual tension with Griffin.
 Aspects are left unsaid or unexplained, like Cat’s communication with the gods and the way she manipulates fire.
 It just sort of happens.
 I did like her Kingmaker ability, which is to be able to tell a lie from the truth.
 It was pretty cool, even if it was somewhat reduced to a mechanism on finding out whether Griffin was true to her or not.

-I must also commend her knowledge and incorporation of Greek mythology into the culture of her world, creating her own niche territory by including tribes, divided kingdoms and traditions.
+I enjoyed the incorporation of Greek mythology into the culture of her world, creating her own niche territory by including tribes, divided kingdoms and traditions.
 And the food!
 It was refreshing to read something different!

 “Now that that’s settled, you’re coming with me.”